John VI of Portugal: Controversies

-According to Pedreira and Costa, few Portuguese monarchs have as large a place in the popular imagination as Dom John VI.
+According to Pedreira and Costa, few Portuguese monarchs have as large a place in the popular imagination as John VI.
 That image is very varied, "but rarely for good reason. ...
-It is not strange that the tribulations of his marriage and family life and the references to his personality and personal customs, inviting easy caricature and circulation of an unflattering, if not comic, tradition." the King is popularly shown as indolent, silly and clumsy, subjugated by a shrewish wife, a disgusting glutton who always had baked chicken in his coat pockets to eat them at any time with greasy hands,Loyola, Leandro.
-"Não havia Brasil antes de Dom João".
-Entrevista com Lúcia Bastos.
-In: Revista Época.
-Nº 506, 25 January 2008.
-In Portuguese. a version typified by the Brazilian film Carlota Joaquina – Princesa do Brasil (1995), a parody mixed with sharp social criticism.
+It is not strange that the tribulations of his marriage and family life and the references to his personality and personal customs, would invite easy caricature and circulation of an unflattering, if not comic, tradition." the King is popularly shown as indolent, silly and clumsy, subjugated by a shrewish wife, a disgusting glutton who always had baked chicken in his coat pockets to eat them at any time with greasy hands, a version typified by the Brazilian film Carlota Joaquina – Princesa do Brasil (1995), a parody mixed with sharp social criticism.
 That work had enormous repercussions, but, according to the critical commentary of Ronaldo Vainfas, "it is a story full of errors of all types, misrepresentations, imprecisions, inventions"; for historian Luiz Carlos Villalta, "it constitutes a broad attack on historical knowledge", in contrast to director Carla Camurati's stated intent "to produce a cinematic narrative that would constitute a type of historical novel with pedagogic function and, at the same time, would offer the viewer knowledge of the past and would help, as a people, to think about the present.
 It does not offer new historical knowledge to the viewer, even if one were to treat history as a novel: it reinforces, in truth, the ideas that the viewers bring, being zero in terms of increased knowledge...
 In this way, it leads the viewer more to debauchery than to critical reflection on the history of Brazil".

 Diverse visual representations of John range from an overweight, oversized, sloppy appearance to a dignified and elegant character.
 As for historians' portrayals, researcher Ismênia de Lima Martins writes, "If there is agreement among all authors who relied on the testimony of those who knew him closely for his kindness and affability, all the rest is controversy.
 While some pointed to his countenance of a statesman, others considered him a coward and completely unprepared to govern.
 In any event, Dom João VI left his indelible mark on Portuguese-Brazilian history, a fact that resonates to the present, through a historiography that insists on judging the King, despite the transformations that discipline experienced over the course of the twentieth century".